versionpress/versionpress/docs/Dev-Setup.md

 #### Running tests from PhpStorm

 It is often useful to run or debug tests from PhpStorm.
-There is a one-time setup:
+Again, version **2017.2** or newer is required as the earlier versions didn't support Docker Compose.
+There is a one-time setup to go through:

 First, if you're using _Docker for Mac_ or _Docker for Windows_, expose a daemon in Docker settings: